Mindfully Healthy Living

 After your visit, you will likely understand the importance of practicing the proper care after your dental procedure.

-Some dental restorations and procedures that require special aftercare include temporary fillings, permanent fillings, dental bridge, temporary dental crown, and permanent dental crown.
+Some dental restorations and procedures that require special aftercare include temporary filling, permanent filling, dental bridge, temporary dental crown, and permanent dental crown.
 The recovery times for these procedures are typically minimal but may require you to take some precautions with the food and drink that you consume in the following days.

 Crowns may be placed when a tooth is very brittle but still has a strong root.
 Dentists will also place a crown after performing a root canal treatment to "save the tooth".
 The alternative to a root canal with a crown is usually to extract the tooth or place dental implants.